cirept/QA_Toolbox/docs/Install.md

 <br>

-Once the Tampermonkey (Chrome) or Greasemonkey (FireFox) extension has been installed, please continue to the next set of instructions for installing the userscript.
+Once the Tampermonkey extension has been installed, please continue to the next set of instructions for installing the userscript.
-There are separate instructions for the Chrome and Firefox extensions.

 <br>